lmmx/impscan/README.md

 Since many packages (e.g. [numpy](https://docs.anaconda.com/mkl-optimizations/index.html))
-have optimised builds available via conda, it is desirable to mix conda and PyPi packages in an environment, for which [recommended best practice](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) is to install PyPi packages afterwards.
+have optimised builds available via conda, it is desirable to mix conda and PyPI packages in an environment, for which [recommended best practice](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) is to install PyPI packages afterwards.

 Identifying this accurately is important to save time for software developers: